9 Ways To Show Gratitude and Create More Fulfillment and Happiness

-Gratitude is best defined through the intentional acts of kindness that we show toward others.
+Gratitude is best defined through our intentional acts of kindness toward others.

 We are predisposed to draw closer to family and friends during celebratory times like Thanksgiving and Christmas.